ajitgoel/Notes/InterviewQuestions/Java/Stage2-Authentication.md

 ## Getting started with Spring Security

-Access to some web pages, files, or other classified resources of a web application is often restricted to authorized users only. **Spring Security** is a module of the Spring framework that deals with authentication and authorization (or access control).
-It stands between the client and the application, intercepts all requests, and allows for configuring what functionalities and data are available to which users.
+Access to some web pages, files, or other classified resources of a web application is often restricted to authorized users only. ==**Spring Security** is a module of the Spring framework that deals with authentication and authorization (or access control).== It stands between the client and the application, intercepts all requests, and allows for configuring what functionalities and data are available to which users.
 It also helps to secure your app against common security vulnerabilities and attacks.

 Some of the features of this framework: